Listing Appointment Setting Scripts (2026): Door + Phone

 The 4-part appointment setting framework

-Earn 15 seconds with honesty
+Step 1, Pattern Interrupt: earn 15 seconds with honesty

-Ask before you continue
+Step 2, Permission: ask before you continue

-Offer two specific times
+Step 4, Calendar Close: offer two specific times

-Get My Free eBook →7 phone scripts that book listing appointments
+7 phone scripts that book listing appointments

 Expired Listing Opener